mendersoftware/mender-docs/02.Architecture/02.Mender-Artifacts/docs.md

 ---

 As described in the [architecture overview](../Overview) Mender uses the output from a build system and deploys this to remote devices.
-Currently the format of this raw output is a full root file system, typically ext4.

 In order to ensure a robust update process, Mender needs *additional metadata* alongside the raw bits of the file system, most notably: